icpc/ccs-specs/Contest_API.md

 the values of `width` and `height` should be the viewport width and height in pixels when possible, but otherwise the actual values don't matter as long as they are positive and represent the correct aspect ratio.

+Known values of variant include:

+- `light`: an image intended for use on white or light backgrounds.
+- `dark`: an image intended for use on black or dark backgrounds.

+An image may list both values if it is suitable for multiple contexts.

 If implementing support for uploading files pointed to by resource links, substitute the href property with a data property with a base64